Skip to content

 Estimates are detailed projections of what a company will earn over the next several years.
 Valuations of those earnings estimates form price targets.
 The price target is based on assumptions about the asset’s future supply & demand and fundamentals.

-Management overview and commentary
+Management Overview and Commentary

 Management Overview and Commentary helps potential investors understand the quality and makeup of a company’s management team.
 This section can also include a history of leadership within the company and their record with capital allocation, ESG, compensation, incentives, stock ownership.
 Plus, an overview of the company’s board of directors.

-Industry overview
+Industry Overview

 This section covers competitors, industry trends, and a company’s standing among its sector.
 Industry research includes everything from politics to economics, social trends, technological innovation, and more.